-Documentation of statistics for Net Price Index 2019
+Documentation of statistics for Net Price Index 2020

 1 Introduction The purpose of the net price index is to measure the development of the prices, less indirect taxes and duties and including price subsidies, charged to consumers for goods and services bought by private households in Denmark.
 The index of net retail prices has been calculated since 1980, but there are estimated figures for the development in net prices back to February 1975.
 The weights were last adjusted in connection with calculating the index for January 2014 and are based on private consumption expenditure in 2012.
 2 Statistical presentation The index of net retail prices shows the development of prices, minus indirect taxes plus subsidies, for goods and services bought by private households in Denmark.
 Thus, the index also covers foreign households' consumption expenditure in Denmark, but not Danish households' consumption expenditure abroad.
 The index shows the monthly changes in the costs (minus indirect taxes plus general subsidies) of buying a fixed basket of goods, the composition of which is made up in accordance with the households' consumption of goods and services.
 The index of net retail prices can best be characterized as a fixed weight index of a Laspeyres-type.
 The prices that are included in the index of net retail prices are not the prices paid by the consumers, but the purchase prices after deduction of indirect taxes and addition of subsidies (to the extent possible).
 The only exception to this is rent payments where the total rent, i.e. the share of rent payments, is included.
 The weights are calculated on the basis of data from the national accounts on final consumption expenditure of households in Denmark, distributed among 70 commodity groups.
 For each of these, a further division is made by using the detailed information on consumption expenditure from the Household Budget Survey.
+The price indices for April, May, June, July, August, September, October, November and December 2020 are more uncertain than usual, as the non-response rate has been significantly larger than normal and some businesses have been shut down due to COVID-19.